-(Production Area Employee) 3 I, I understand that the following quarantine rules/standards apply at all times: No avian species are to be kept at my place of residence i.e. no poultry or birds of any type (e.g. ostriches, aviary birds or racing pigeons).
-If any exemptions to this are approved by the employer, I must shower and change clothes before entering the production area, I will adhere to their required quarantine period and other requirements.
-2. No other domestic livestock are to be kept at my place of residence without approval.
+(Pr oduction Area Employee) DSECURITY rules and standards. l ur nderstand that the following quarantine rules/standards apply at all times: 1.
+No avian species are to be kept at my place of residence i.e. no poultry or birds of any type (e.g. ostriches, aviary birds or racing pigeons).
+If any exemptions to this are approved by the employer, I must shower and change clothes before entering the production area, I will adhere to their required quarantine period and other requirements 2.
+No other domestic livestock are to be kept at my place of residence without approval.
 3. No untreated poultry manure from other properties is to be used at my place of residence.
 4. No member of my household is to work in any area where contact can be made with poultry or other processing facilities without approval.
 For example, on other properties or at hatcheries, processing plants, by-product plants, laboratories or with pick-up crews, unless I shower and change clothes before commencing work or they work on the same farm.
 5. I will not visit poultry abattoirs, livestock production areas or poultry shows unless approved by my employer and appropriate quarantine measures are taken.
 6. Any overseas travel is to be declared with the employer, including whether contact with any poultry, pigs or other avian species was made while travelling.
 7. I will advise my employer if I am experiencing flu-like or gastrointestinal symptoms and will not work in the production areas until clinically recovered.
-Signature Date Residential Address
+Sig nature Date Res sidential Address